 With more practice, guiding your dog past big distractions becomes easier and easier.
 The next step is introducing longline work around these bigger distractions to perfect your dog’s recall.
 Recall is a leash exercise before you can expect recall off-leash.
 Remember, you are teaching your dog to be socialized when you are walking on a leash past distractions – It’s unrealistic to think your dog will magically be good off-leash with other dogs if he’s reacting and blowing you off while walking on a leash.

 Keep your walks short to start, think 5-15 minutes.
 Your backyard, driveway, or sidewalk in front of your house are ideal places.
 Pull back from any big neighborhood walks at first.
-It’s easier to implement higher expectations for a good walk on shorter walks.
+It’s easier to have higher expectations for a good walk on shorter walks.
 Increase your distance as you and your dog get more comfortable with how you are shifting your leadership energy.
 Short walks also help you to avoid large distractions.
 It may feel counterintuitive to avoid distractions, but the more consistent control you gain away from distractions, the faster your dog will learn to avoid getting worked up and react.

 Off-Leash Socialization